 Ask in plain English, get answers cited to real opinions

-Judge Chat grounds every answer in the judge's actual rulings and links the citations.
-No black-box bravado, no fabricated cases — if the corpus doesn't cover it, we say so.
+Judge Chat answers from the judge's indexed rulings and links the citations it relies on.
+Any citation we can't match to the corpus is flagged as unverified, and if the corpus doesn't cover it, we say so.

 3. Export